redhotvengeance/redhotvengeance.com/_posts/2012-09-03-out-of-the-ashes.markdown

 * No, I won't be migrating any of my previous blog's content.
 * Any libs or projects you may be looking for can be found on [my GitHub page](https://github.com/redhotvengeance).

 There.
 Now, let's move on.
-How this site works…
+How this site works...

 <!--more-->